hasiya89/my-travel-adventure/index.md

 ### 4. **Lermoos, Austria**
 ![Lermoos_Austria](Lermoos_Austria.jpg)
---
-"Austria: A picturesque haven of stunning alpine landscapes, charming villages, and rich musical heritage.
-Explore the majestic mountains, historic cities, and indulge in delicious pastries and coffee culture."
+-"Austria: A picturesque haven of stunning alpine landscapes, charming villages, and rich musical heritage.
+Explore the majestic mountains, historic cities, and indulge in delicious pastries and coffee culture." -

 - **Must-see**:Schönbrunn Palace and Hallstatt 🏰🏞️
 - **Best time to visit**: December for enchanting Christmas markets and winter sports! ❄️✨